2005 Tour de Corse

 The 2005 Tour de Corse was the 14th round of the 2005 World Rally Championship.
-It took place between October 21, 2005 and October 23, 2005 at Ajaccio, France.
+It took place between October 21, 2005, and October 23, 2005, at Ajaccio, France.
 Citroën's Sébastien Loeb won the race, his 19th win in the World Rally Championship.
-Loeb made history by winning all twelve stages in the, which marked the first time a driver had won every stage of a WRC rally.
+Loeb made history by winning all twelve stages in the rally, which marked the first time a driver had won every stage of a WRC rally.